 Estimates discussed at the congress suggested between 8,000 and 10,000 Jews in Germany could be affected if full conscription were to be reinstated.

-Before Hitler’s rise, Jewish men played a very significant role in Germany’s military life, including around 100,000 German Jews serving in the Imperial German Army during the First World War.
-Roughly 12,000 lost their lives here fighting for Germany.
+Before Hitler’s rise, Jewish men played a very significant role in Germany’s military life, with about 100,000 German Jews serving during the First World War.
+Roughly 12,000 of them lost their lives fighting for Germany.

-Among these fallen Jewish men was Otto Frank, later known as Anne Frank’s father, who served as a lieutenant.
-Decorated fighter ace Wilhelm Frankl and politician Ludwig Frank, killed in battle in 1914, were also among thousands of Jewish soldiers who fought for Germany.
+Fighter ace Wilhelm Frankl and politician Ludwig Frank, killed in battle in 1914, were among the thousands of Jewish servicemen who fought for Germany.

 To get more news, click here to sign up for our free daily newsletter.